Valery Gerasimov: Commander of the Joint Group of Forces (2023–present)

+Russia was successful against the 2023 Ukrainian counteroffensive, after which it regained the initiative in the war.
+In August 2023 Gerasimov's Joint Group of Forces moved the 76th Guards Air Assault Division to reinforce the Southern Group of Forces in its defense of the Zaporozhye Oblast.
+Gerasimov described the defeat of the counteroffensive as the main accomplishment of 2023 at the end of the year.
+In November 2023 Gerasimov's Joint Group of Forces moved the Central Group of Forces from Kreminna for the battle of Avdiivka.
+In February 2024, the battle became the Russian military's "second-most important victory after Mariupol," after which the Armed Forces of Ukraine were unable to hold back the advancing Central, Southern, or Eastern groups of forces.

-In late May 2024, Gerasimov's Deputy Chief of the Russian General Staff, Lieutenant General Vadim Shamarin was arrested for corruption.
+In late May 2024, one of the deputy chiefs of the Russian General Staff, Lieutenant General Vadim Shamarin was arrested for corruption.
 This came after the arrest of Timur Ivanov shortly before the fifth inauguration of Vladimir Putin on 7 May and consequent shuffle of Shoigu, causing Newsweek to speculate on a purge in the military.
 On 25 June 2024, the International Criminal Court issued an arrest warrant for Gerasimov, on charges of alleged war crimes for missile strikes against Ukrainian energy infrastructure.

-According to NATO and Western military officials, about 1,200 Russian soldiers were killed or wounded in Ukraine every day on average in May and June 2024, mainly due to the use of Soviet tactics of human wave attacks.
-In June 2024, it was estimated that approximately 2% of all Russian men between the ages of 20 and 50 may have been killed or seriously wounded in Ukraine since February 2022.